 \section{Conclusions}

-This work has genuinely reformulated the ORD problem to the task of training a DNN using grid scenarios as training data, unit voltages as desired targets for equilibrium voltages, and Volt/VAR rule parameters as weights.
+This work has genuinely reformulated the ORD problem to train a DNN using grid scenarios as training data, unit voltages as desired targets for equilibrium voltages, and Volt/VAR rule parameters as weights.
 The proposed DNN-based ORD framework is general enough to accommodate Volt/VAR rules on single- and multi-phase feeders.
 We have also reviewed and extended results on the stability and convergence rates of Volt/VAR control rules.
-For benchmarking purposes, we have also developed an MINLP approach to ORD.
+For benchmarking purposes, we have also developed a MINLP approach to ORD.
 The suggested approaches have been validated using real-world data on IEEE test feeders.
-The tests show that DNN-based ORD seems to outperform the MINLP approach in terms of optimality under time budgets and that optimized ORD curves outperform the default values.
-Our findings form the foundations for exciting research directions, such as: \emph{d1)} Can the DNN-based ORD framework be extended to designing \emph{incremental} Volt/VAR control rules with favorable stability characteristics? \emph{d2)} What are the appropriate Volt/VAR control rules for three-phase (probably large-scale utility-owned) DERs? \emph{d3)} How can ORD be jointly performed with topology reconfiguration or with optimally setting regulator and capacitor settings? \emph{d4)} Could other voltage regulation or OPF formulations be combined with the DNN-based methodology? \emph{d5)} Can more detailed grid models be incorporated in ORD?
+The tests show that DNN-based ORD outperforms the MINLP approach in terms of optimality under time budgets and that optimized ORD curves outperform the default values.
+Our findings form the foundations for exciting research directions, such as: \emph{d1)} Can the DNN-based ORD framework be extended to designing \emph{incremental} Volt/VAR control rules with favorable stability characteristics? \emph{d2)} What are the appropriate Volt/VAR control rules for three-phase (probably large-scale utility-owned) DERs?

 \emph{Proof of Proposition~\ref{pro:T}:} By a contraction mapping argument, reference~\cite{9091863} proves that as long as stable, the Volt/VAR dynamics $\bq^t$ enjoy exponential convergence to the equilibrium $\bq^*$.
 That means that if $\|\diag(\balpha)\bX\|_2<1$, then